crypto-sentiment/crypto_sentiment_demo_app/README.md

 ```

 This will open a React app `http://<hostname>:3000` in your browser, see a screenshot below in the [Frontend](#frontend) section.

+**To set up labeling with LabelStudio:**

+There's one non-automated step: to label data, one needs a LabelStudio access token.
+This token can not be read with LabelStudio API but rather needs to be communicated to the app manually.
+To provide this token:

+- go to LabelStudio (https//:\<server-ip\>:8080);
+- create an account (in needs to be created from scratch each time `docker-compose` is relaunched);
+- go to Accounts & Settings (upper-right corner in the LabelStudio interface) and copy the access token;
+- put the access token into the `.env` file as LABEL\_STUDIO\_ACCESS\_TOKEN.

+For more details, see the [Label Studio](#label-studio) section.

 **To train the model:**